MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/New-AzureRmStreamAnalyticsInput.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group under which to create the azure_2 Streaming input.
+Specifies the name of the resource group under which to create the Azure Streaming input.

 ```yaml
 Type: String